kennytilton/its-alive/README.md

                                           :return :home
                                           :missing))
 ```
-`md-get` does all the heavy lifting to locate the associated cell (if there is one) and get the current data-consistent value.
+`md-get` locates the associated cell (if there is one) and `c-get`s the current data-consistent value.
 ```
                          :response (c?+ [:obs (fn-obs (when new
                                                         (trx :r-response new)))